-Some jobs come with a few perks or freebies that are unrelated to employee salary.
-These perks or bonuses other than employee salary are known as fringe benefits.
 This is great when you need more commitment from your employees, seek ways to keep the best talent in your service or simply to make your business more attractive to potential employees.
-Here is everything you need to know about fringe benefits.
+Here is everything you need to know about how to use fringe benefits to motivate employees.

 What are fringe benefits?